 Garages accessed from the street frontage should be set back from the façade of the house.
-Stacked parking can provide additional onsite parking.
-Communal driveways can be used to locate parking to the rear of a site for cluster housing.
+Stacked parking car provide auditional onsite parking.
+Communal driveways can be used to be cate parking to the rear of a site for cluster housing.

-Back lanes can usefully remove parking from the street frontage.
-If used they should be at least 10m wide.
+Back lanes can usefully remopark, a from the street frontage.
+If used they should be at lea .
+10m wide.